Carbon Offsetting - Global Warming

 Now that may be a controversial answer!
 So let me explain a little more...

 The problem of global warming is due to there being too much carbon dioxide in the atmosphere.
 This carbon dioxide has largely come from the burning of fossil fuels starting with the industrial revolution about 150 years ago.
-This carbon was safely locked up in a "carbon sink" (coal) but was released back into the atmosphere.
+This carbon was safely locked up in a "carbon sink" (mainly coal and oil) but was released back into the atmosphere.

 The only way therefore that any act of releasing carbon dioxide can be fully "neutralised" is by locking that carbon equivalent up again in another carbon sink, not to be released again.
 None of the ways of carbon-offsetting yet devised do that.